Skip to Content

 Wandering through the bazaar, we saw several casual kebab restaurants and a taverna or two.
 We chose Erzincan Restaurant, on Bahar Street, near the mosque, because it had a large selection of good-looking kebabs in a display case.

-in kusadasi, meals often include a puffed up lava bread with nigella or sesame seeds o top.
+In kusadasi, meals often include a puffed up lava bread with nigella or sesame seeds o top.

 After we ordered they brought a huge, puffy lavas bread speckled with nigella seeds to the table.
 It’s typical to have this or something similar with Turkish food, This was fresh from the oven and tasted as good as it looked.